Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - in-outliner inline rename is now implemented: double-clicking any object name in the outliner opens an in-place input that commits on Enter or blur and cancels on Escape; it drives the existing `rename_object` command path without any new C++ or protocol work
 - the details panel supports rename and transform editing; drafts are scoped to the selected object's ID so periodic server snapshot polls do not clobber edits in progress
 - viewport keyboard input (WASD, Space, Shift) is now gated on pointer lock state; keys are only consumed while the viewport has pointer lock and are cleared immediately when it releases, so other UI elements (inputs, the outliner) receive input normally
+- a server-side transform gizmo is now implemented across all three modes (Translate, Scale, Rotate); the toolbar Move/Rotate/Scale buttons and Q/E/R shortcuts switch modes with active-state feedback; dragging any handle drives `SetTransformCommand` through the same authoritative command path
-- the next authoring steps are binding transform gizmos to the authoritative `SetTransform` path and implementing reparent
+- the next authoring steps are reparent and multi-user gizmo collision handling
 - multi-client validation, transport tuning, and deeper collaboration surfaces should continue afterward through that same command/event path instead of becoming the lead implementation track

 That slice proves the core thesis: